 Isotopic and trace element analyses of the resulting separates were conducted in 2015-2016 at Princeton University.
-Evaporated U-Pb separates were loaded (U and Pb together) onto zone-refined rhenium filaments with $\sim$ 2 $\mu$ 1 silica gel emitter (Gerstenberger and Haase, 1997) for analysis by IsotopX Phoenix 62 TIMS.
-Thermal ionization mass spectrometry and data reduction procedures were equivalent to those of Schoene et al. (2015), with Pb collected by peak-hopping on a Daly detector, correcting for a detector deadtime of 43.5 ns as determined by repeated analyses of NBS 982 reference material.
-Where beam intensity allowed, U was collected by static multicollection on Faraday cups with $10^{12}$ $\Omega$ amplifiers; otherwise, U was collected by peak-hopping on a Daly detector, correcting for 37.5 ns deadtime as established by repeated analyses of CRM U500.
-During TIMS analysis, two fragments were identified as contamination introduced during single-fragment annealing, and rejected.
-Isotopic data was processed and analytical uncertainty propagated using Tripoli and U-Pb Redux (McLean et al., 2011; Bowring and McLean, 2011), using a $^{238}$ U/ $^{235}$ U ratio of 137.818 $\pm$ 0.045 (two-sigma) (Hiess et al., 2012).
-Trace element separates were subsequently analyzed on a Thermo Scientific Element 2 ICPMS following the procedure of Schoene et al. (2010), with zircon trace element abundances normalized to 496000 ppm Zr in zircon.
+Evaporated U-Pb separates were loaded (U and Pb together) onto zone-refined rhenium filaments with $\sim 2 \,\mu$ L silica gel emitter (Gerstenberger and Haase, 1997) for analysis by IsotopX Phoenix 62 TIMS.
+Thermal ionization mass spectrometry and data reduction procedures were equivalent to those of Schoene et al. (2015), with Pb collected by peak-hopping on a Daly detector, correcting for a detector dead time of 43.5 ns as determined by repeated analyses of NBS 982 reference material.
+Where beam intensity allowed, U was collected by static multicollection on Faraday cups with $10^{12}\Omega$ amplifiers; otherwise, U was collected by peak-hopping on a Daly detector, correcting for 37.5 ns dead time as established by repeated analyses of CRM U500.
+During TIMS analysis, two fragments were identified as contamination introduced during single-fragment annealing and rejected.
+Isotopic data were processed and analytical uncertainty propagated using Tripoli and U-Pb Redux (McLean et al., 2011; Bowring and McLean, 2011) using a ${}^{238}U/{}^{235}U$ ratio of 137.818 $\pm$ 0.045 (two-sigma) (Hiess et al., 2012).
+Trace element separates were subsequently analyzed on a Thermo Scientific Element 2 inductively coupled spectrometer (ICPMS) following the procedure of Schoene et al. (2010), with zircon trace element abundances normalized to 496 000 ppm Zr in zircon.
 Finally, zircon U and Th concentrations were calculated using the zircon Th/U ratio determined from Pb isotopic composition, the ICPMS-derived Th concentrations, and ID-TIMS U and Pb masses.
 The resulting elemental and isotopic data are tabulated in Tables S1 and S2; all analytical uncertainties are reported as two-sigma unless otherwise noted.